Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 4. Immediately take off heat and pour browned butter including milk solids into heat-proof bowl with sugar.
 5. Chill bowl in ice bath or fridge for 15-20mins until solid but still soft to touch.
 6. While waiting, sift flour, baking soda and salt into a mixing bowl.
 Set aside.
-7. Whisk brown butter and sugar on medium until combined ~1 mins.
+7. Whisk brown butter and sugar on medium until combined ~1 min.
 8. Add vanilla and eggs.
 9. Whisk wet ingredients on high until fluffy ~2 mins.
 10. Whisk on low.
 Add half of dry ingredients until combined.
 Add the rest of the dry ingredients until combined.
 Scrape down the sides of the bowl.